mCaptcha/pow_sha256/README.md

 # Hashing Scheme

+A randomly generated constant, `SALT`, is used as prefix to prevent PoW reuse from other systems such as proof of work blockchains.

 SHA256 is calculated over the concatenation of the:
 - SALT
 - Serialized Input `T`
 - Nonce

-The first 16 bytes of the resulting hash are interpreted as a 128 bit unsigned integer.
+The first 16 bytes of the resulting hash are interpreted as a 128 bit unsigned integer and saved as the final result.

-A randomly generated constant, `SALT`, is used as prefix to prevent PoW reuse from other systems such as proof of work blockchains.

 # Choosing a difficulty setting.

 Depending on your use case, difficulty settings often are best set dynamically a la bitcoin.

 However if your use case requires manual setting then it is trivial to set one yourself.
-One way to manually select a difficulty is to choose the average Hnumber of hashes desired with a function like this:
+One way to do so is to choose the average number of hashes desired with a function like this:

 ```rust
 fn get_difficulty(average: u128) -> u128 {